Care & Maintenance

 You’ll know if you’ve over watered if the soil around the plant stem is soaked.
 Mold or moss growing on the top of your soil is another dead giveaway as is plants with wilting, yellowing or dead leaf margins.

-Too little water has a different set of symptoms: wilting of plants, brown or dead leaves, stunted growth (see Watering Guidelines).
+Too little water has a different set of symptoms: wilting of plants, brown or dead leaves, stunted growth.
+Learn how to avoid water stressed plants here.

 Besides direct observation, you can also purchase a moisture meter to help measure whether roots are too wet or too dry.